 If you haven't had the chance, get a peek inside via this pho cookbook preview.
 Also check out the book excerpt on pho history published at Lucky Peach (the excerpt was one of the most popular articles on LP's site in 2016!).

-In order to enter the giveaway, you do not have to pre-order between January 10 and 24.
+In order to enter the giveaway, you do not have to pre-order between January 10 and 27.
 It’s perfectly fine if you pre-ordered the book before the giveaway started.
-Make sure to enter before the giveaway ends: January 24, 2017 at 12pm (PST).
+Make sure to enter before the giveaway ends: Friday, January 27, 2017 at midnight EST.

 My apologies to foreign pho fans that the giveaway is open to only U.S. residents -- people with mailing addresses in the United States.
 However, you may pre-order the book anywhere books are sold, such as:

 Signed books are available at Omnivore Books (SF)